python/cpython/Doc/c-api/unicode.rst

 .. c:function:: Py_UCS4* PyUnicode_AsUCS4(PyObject *unicode, Py_UCS4 *buffer, \
                                           Py_ssize_t buflen, int copy_null)

-   Copy the string *u* into a UCS4 buffer, including a null character, if *copy_null* is set.
+   Copy the string *unicode* into a UCS4 buffer, including a null character, if *copy_null* is set.
 Returns ``NULL`` and sets an exception on error (in particular, a :exc:`SystemError` if *buflen* is smaller than the length of *unicode*).  *buffer* is returned on success.